-- Age: Men age 65 and older account for about 60 percent of all prostate cancer cases diagnosed.
-The likelihood of developing prostate cancer increases after age 50. - Family History: Men with close relatives (father or brother) who have had prostate cancer are more than twice as likely to develop the disease. - Race: U.S. and Caribbean Black men have the highest prostate cancer incidence rate worldwide.
-Non-Hispanic Black men have an almost 80 percent higher rate of prostate cancer in the United States than Caucasians, for reasons that are unclear. - Genetic Factors: A gene mutation on BRCA-1 or BRCA-2 or having Lynch syndrome may increase risk, but it is only a small percentage of cases. - Diet: Men who consume high amounts of high-fat foods, dairy products, and few fruits and vegetables have a higher risk of prostate cancer.
+- Age: Men aged 65 and older account for about 60% of all prostate cancer cases diagnosed.
+The likelihood of developing prostate cancer increases after age 50. - Family History: Men with close relatives (father, brother or son) who have had prostate cancer are more than twice as likely to develop the disease. - Race: U.S. and Caribbean Black men have the highest prostate cancer incidence rate worldwide.
+The rate of prostate cancer is more than 70% higher in Black men than Caucasians, for reasons that are unclear. - Genetic Factors: A BRCA-1 or BRCA-2 gene mutation or having Lynch syndrome may increase risk. - Diet: Men who consume high amounts of high-fat foods, dairy products, and few fruits and vegetables have a higher risk of prostate cancer.

-Symptoms
+Signs and Symptoms